Who was Joke-()-phine?

 Some time before the period in Nicaragua, on a visit to Finsbury Park, and enquiring about Marie, I was told that she’d been down recently and had swung ferociously without warning at her daughter on the hypodermic-, beer can- and sweet wrapper-strewn concrete of the estate warren in daylight.

 Unsung Clown Planners

-In the West Wing, against a backdrop of anaglypta (a sly, self-deprecative self-parody of working class identity – apparently), whatever lay behind the actions of this sadly undeveloped, unevolved woman was painted over as a bemusing mystery – as if the customs of some faraway but barbarous culture.
+In the West Wing, against a backdrop of anaglypta (a sly, self-deprecative self-parody of working class identity – apparently), whatever lay behind the actions of this sadly undeveloped, unevolved woman was painted over as a bemusing mystery – as if they were the customs of some faraway, incomprehensible culture.

 Marie exchanged insults with the ex-inmate of the Women’s Prison as they sat side by side in the front row of the crematorium chapel.